 ‘This is why my team carry folders with IT fraud stories in them.
 These highlight the weaknesses in the management of databases, such as who can access them, which is something that most internal auditors will understand.
 Internal auditors want to know what risks have been identified and what can be done about them.

 ‘I suspect that sometimes ICT auditors hide behind the jargon of the technology.
-As a result these two groups of specialists, who should be working as one team, don’t clearly communicate with each other, or recognize where and how they should be interacting.
+As a result of these two groups of specialists, who should be working as one team, don’t clearly communicate with each other or recognize where and how they should be interacting.
 Making this interaction happen is key to the success of the planning process – how that happens depends on the culture of the organization.

 ‘However, what matters most of all is that all audit activity can to be linked back to the strategic business objectives of the organization.’

-Robert stressed that many of the processes undertaken by ICT auditors, such as information governance, anyone in internal audit could do, but there were areas that required specialist input and this was easy to source as a sub-set of the auditing process.
+Robert stressed that many of the processes undertaken by ICT auditors, such as information governance, anyone in the internal audit could do, but there were areas that required specialist input and this was easy to source as a sub-set of the auditing process.
 And it was essential to match skill sets to the technology in use.

 Delegates at the conference were urged to make the best use of the software available by accessing computer-assisted audit techniques, data analysis, data extraction and data sampling.

 ‘It’s much easier than you think,’ he said.
 ‘For 20 years the bane of my life has been going into clients' offices, finding a box of audit software and blowing the dust off it!’